 One of the best places to enjoy tea in Seoul is Tteuran.
 The teahouse is located inside a hanok house in Ikseon-dong.
 It offers a cozy atmosphere, excellent views of a green courtyard, and delicious teas.

 You might have seen the gorgeous teahouse in the Korean-Japanese movie Café Seoul (2009).

 South Korea is a land of mountains with more than 20 national parks across the country.
 No matter where you go in the country, you can enjoy a nature-filled tour or a hiking trail to conquer!

 Some of the famous national parks where hiking lovers flock to include Bukhansan, Seoraksan, Jirisan, and Songnisan.
 No matter which national park you end up in, you can undoubtedly find colorful trees and scenic views that resemble Korean artistic paintings.
-When you make it to the top, don’t forget to capture the beauty of Mother Nature for the world to see!
+When you reach the top, don’t forget to capture the beauty of Mother Nature for the world to see!

 Delicious Seasonal Delicacies, Fruits, and Veggies

-South Korea is quite popular for its cuisine, and that includes seasonal fruits and veggies.
-Fall is the perfect season to visit South Korea if you enjoy the autumnal produce like persimmons, Korean pears, and sweet potato.
+South Korea is quite popular for its cuisine, which includes seasonal fruits and veggies.
+Fall is the perfect season to visit South Korea if you enjoy autumnal produce like persimmons, Korean pears, and sweet potatoes.

 Sanchon, a Korean temple food restaurant, is one such place where you can enjoy all the seasonal produce and delicacies.
-It’s 16-course menu revolves around seasonal veggies from local mountains.
+Its 16-course menu revolves around seasonal veggies from local mountains.
 Here, the food’s flavor is just as important as the health benefits of the ingredients.
-You can book a table to enjoy the local vegan delicacies that are prepared according to the Buddhist beliefs.
+You can book a table to enjoy the local vegan delicacies prepared according to Buddhist beliefs.